dongzgh/dongzgh.github.io/journal.md

   * Talked with Shaharoz and Adrian about the preparations for the development next year

 * [L3MONSHAPE](#l3monshape)
-  * Continued learning of Vue.js and related technologies
+  * Continued the learning of Vue.js and related technologies
   * Started getting familiar with paraview-glance project source codes

 ## 2018-12-14